 - Observe the same conduct as in a classroom and obey the driver promptly and respectfully.

-- Keep all smaller items in bookbag; larger items must fit on lap.
+- Keep all smaller items in a bookbag; larger items must fit on a lap.

-- Students must stay seated in their assigned seat for the entire route.
+- Students must stay seated in their assigned seats for the entire route.